-As CEO and Managing Partner, Bob brings over 25 years of executive decision making as a GM, COO, CFO, and President in business units ranging from $13,000,000 to $700,000,000 while managing 50 to 1,100 people.
-Bob will actively lead FMT’s strategic and operational planning as well as work hand in hand with the FMT team by leveraging his experience in financial management, project management, and business development.
+As CEO and Managing Partner, Bob brings over 30 years of executive decision making as a GM, COO, CFO, and President in business units ranging from $13,000,000 to $700,000,000 while managing 50 to 1,100 people.
+Bob actively leads FMT’s strategic and operational planning as well as works hand in hand with the FMT team by leveraging his experience in financial management, project management, and business development.
 Over the past five years, Bob has given many hours of volunteer work to veteran’s organizations in the Philadelphia region.
-Bob served five years in the U. S. Army as a Quartermaster Officer with expertise in supply chain management prior to being medically retired as a Captain in 1991.
+Bob served five years in the U. S. Army with expertise in supply chain management prior to being medically retired as a Captain in 1991.
 Bob is a graduate of the United States Military Academy at West Point and received his masters from Johns Hopkins University.
-Bob is a Service Disabled Veteran.
+Bob is a Service-Disabled Veteran.

 Scott Lowry –VP of Sales & Marketing

-In 2017, Scott transitioned to VP of Sales to focus his efforts on Finch Technology’s business development, sales, and customer satisfaction.
-The previous 5 years Scott served as Managing Partner and CEO of Finch Technology overseeing all aspects of the business.
+In 2017, Scott transitioned to VP of Sales to focus his efforts on Finch’s business development, sales, and customer satisfaction.
+The previous five years Scott served as Managing Partner and CEO of Finch Technology overseeing all aspects of the business.
 Scott has over 31 years of engineering, construction, manufacturing, and operations management experience.
-Prior to joining Finch Technology, Scott served as Director of Operations at a large electric utility responsible for a workforce of over 500 employees.
-Throughout his career, Scott led increasingly complex projects, including multiple $30,000,000-plus strategic initiatives to accomplish key operational performance improvements.
+Prior to joining Finch, Scott served as Director of Operations at a large electric utility responsible for a workforce of over 500 employees.
+Throughout his career, Scott led increasingly complex projects, including multiple $30,000,000 plus strategic initiatives to accomplish key operational performance improvements.
 Scott is a graduate of Millersville University.

 Michael J. Brown – General Manager

-Mike has 30 years of manufacturing experience and over 20 years’ experience as a General Manager.
+Mike has more than 30 years’ experience in the manufacturing of steel parts and components and over 20 of those years as a General Manager.
+Mike’s real world and tested knowledge of steel and its fabrication ensures the routine jobs are easy and is critical in finding the most expedient means in a time sensitive project.
 He has had up to 100 employees and managed multi-million dollar accounts.
 His knowledge of steel and milling processes is unmatched.
 He also completed courses in Business Management and Training.

 Steve Scarpetta – VP of Government Sales

-As our Manager of Engineering, Mike leads our design and engineering department and plays a key role in our DESIGN-BUIILD-INSTALL success.
+As our Director of Engineering, Mike leads our design and engineering department and plays a key role in our DESIGN-BUIILD-INSTALL success.
 Mike is a master’s level mechanical engineer with over 10 years of experience in the design, process, and manufacturing fields.
-Mike comes from a highly hands on mechanical background with a quick understanding of the moving parts and work flow.
-He likes working on-site with customers to ensure their process is optimal or solve any issues.
-He takes great pride in working closely with our customers and ensuring the final project design, build, and installation meets or exceeds theirs.
+Mike comes from a highly hands on mechanical background with a quick understanding of the moving parts and workflow.
+Mike likes working with customers to ensure their process is optimal or to solve any issue.
+He takes great pride in working closely with our customers to ensure their process is optimal and that the project meets or exceeds their expectations.
 Mike is a graduate of Rochester Institute of Technology receiving his master’s from Wilkes University.

 Blake Barrows – Project Engineer

-As a Project Engineer, Blake balances his time between engineering design and project management.
+As a Project Engineer, Blake balances his time between engineering design, project management, and field/install supervision.
 He enjoys going to the field to assist with either small projects or working on the larger Design-Build-Install projects.
-Blake’s detailed understanding of mechanical components helps the team with the drawings required for our reverse engineering projects.
-During his college career, Blake was an intern at a leading manufacturing company aiding in product design and preparing models and drawings for manufacture.
-Blake graduated from Penn State University with a degree in mechanical engineering while specializing in machine design.
+Blake’s detailed understanding of mechanical components helps the team with the drawings required for our reverse engineering projects and with field work/installs.
+Blake graduated from Penn State University with a degree in mechanical engineering while specializing in machine design with a minor in Engineering Entrepreneurship.
+At Penn State, Blake was an intern with a leading manufacturing company aiding in product design and preparing models and drawings for manufacture.

-Finch is capable of manufacturing both large and small scale equipment and machinery.
-Check out our different models of machinery, including boring mills, lathes, cranes, saws, and welding equipment.
+Finch is capable of manufacturing both large- and small-scale equipment and machinery.
 Some of this equipment is the largest in the industry.